 b) To view SACD ISO content (album name, performer, year, stereo/multichannel variants, track number):

-DSF format is an audio file type that contains DSD stuff.
+DSF format is an music file type that contains DSD stuff.
 Read details...

 DSF is DSD audio file format.